An extremely rare condition in which a female has two extra X chromosomes.

 Painless swelling under the skin, triggered by an allergy to animal dander, pollen, drugs, venom, food, or medication.

 Inflammation and small tears in one or both corners of the mouth.

-Physical discomfort in the ankle area, often including the joint or the tendon that connects the lower leg to the heel (Achilles tendon).
+Physical discomfort in the ankle area, often including the joint or the tendon that connects the lower leg to the heel, known as the Achilles tendon.

 An eating disorder causing people to obsess about weight and what they eat.

-A disorder in which the immune system mistakenly attacks normal proteins in the blood.
+A condition in which the immune system mistakenly attacks normal proteins in the blood.

 A dysfunction of a person's ways of thinking, perceiving situations, and relating to others.

 Intense, excessive, and persistent worry and fear about everyday situations.
 Fast heart rate, rapid breathing, sweating, and feeling tired may occur.